jenkinsci/marathon-plugin/README.md

     forceUpdate: false,
     id: 'someid',
     docker: 'mesosphere/jenkins-dev',
+    containerType: 'DOCKER', // optional
     dockerForcePull: true)
 ```

 `url` is required and this still depends on a local "marathon.json" file.

+## Container type support

+The container type (MESOS, DOCKER) will be determined from the JSON template if possible, if not, it can also be defined in the plugin
+configuration or in the pipeline step call.
+If not defined, "DOCKER" will be used as the default value.

 ## License